-As we take some time to reflect on service this Memorial Day Weekend, a good future read is John U. Rees’ book ‘They Were Good Soldiers’: African–Americans Serving in the Continental Army, 1775-1783 (From Reason to Revolution).
+As we honor the service at great Americans this Memorial Day Weekend, a great starting point is John U. Rees’ book ‘They Were Good Soldiers’: African–Americans Serving in the Continental Army, 1775-1783 (From Reason to Revolution).

 Beginning with commentary on the inclusion and treatment of black Americans by the various Crown forces (particularly British and Loyalist commanders, and military units), Rees highlights black soldiers in the Continental Army and examines their service state by state including their important impact in New Jersey’s Capital City.
 Each state chapter looks first at the Continental regiments in that state’s contingent throughout the war, and then adds interesting black soldiers’ pension narratives or portions thereof to introduce readers to the men’s wartime duties and experiences.